Puzzle Genius

 • 17(2) - 8 or 9

-If you want to see the limited sum combinations for larger cages, take a look at our killer sudoku cheat sheet.
+If you want to see the limited sum combinations for larger cages, take a look at our Killer Sudoku cheat sheet or use our Killer Sudoku calculator, which also lets you filter out combinations based on digits you need to include or exclude.

 Required Digit Sums